StartBootstrap/startbootstrap-grayscale/README.md

-# Campaign website for David Chen's Shoreline City Council Race
+# David Chen's Campaign Website

 Run `npm-install` to install the theme

 Run `npm-start` to develop the theme